 Academic regulations are discussed in the Undergraduate Bulletin.
 All nursing students must have a minimum 3.0 GPA to begin nursing modules.

-1. Students must earn a “C+” or better in a nursing course in order to pass the course.
-There is no C, C-, or D in Nursing course grades.
+- Students must earn a “C+” or better in a nursing course in order to pass the course.
+The following grading system is used in the School of Nursing:

 POINT VALUE LETTER GRADE

 Other letter grades have no “weight” and are not computed into the Grade Point Ratio.

 P = Pass

 W = Withdrawal, No Credit